Table of Contents

 This metabolic pathway is derived from citric acid (tricarboxylic acid) that is consumed and regenerated by this sequence of events to complete the cycle.
 This cycle consumes acetate (acetyl-CoA) and water, and reduces NAD+ to NADH.
 Which produces carbon dioxide as a waste byproduct.

 The NADH generated by the Krebs cycle is fed into the oxidative phosphorylation (electron transport) pathway.
 The net result of these two closely linked pathways is the oxidation of nutrients needed as chemical energy to form ATP.
-The primary source of fuel for your brain cell’s mitochondria.
+The primary source of cellular energy created within each of your brain cell’s mitochondria.

 Long-Term Memory describes the type of memory associated with an event or information acquired by the mind long ago.